CDRT/docs/bios/settings/thinkpad/power.md

 4. Weekly Event - the system will turn on every week on the specified day and time.
 5. User Defined - this option enables ‘User Defined Alarm’ group of settings.

-**Note**.
-Wake up will only occur on AC power.
+?>  Wake up will only occur on AC power.
 Values for the ‘Wake Up on Alarm’ group of settings can be overwritten by the operating system.

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
    |:---|:---|:---|:---|
 | WakeUponAlarm | Disable, UserDefined, WeeklyEvent, <br>DailyEvent, SingleEvent | Yes | Both |

 </details>

 <details><summary>Alarm Date (MM/DD/YYYY)</summary>

 Field to select the exact day for the system to turn on.
 Active only when ‘Wake Up on Alarm’ has value ‘Single Event’.
 Possible values: